brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 * **Bugbear** - An extra 5 feet of reach can be useful, and the sneak attack feature is always useful if you have the Dexterity to take advantage of it.
 * **Dragonborn** - The breath attacks can help you deal with crowds.
 * **Goblin** - If you went the Monk route, Goblins can disengage as a bonus action, potentially saving you a ki point.
 Fury of the Small is also a nice little damage boost when you want it.
-* **Goliath** - Some defensive abilities will help with your probably lower than average AC.
+* **Goliath** - Some defensive abilities will help with your probably lower-than-average AC.
 * **Half-Orc** - Half-Orcs are always fantastic attackers and all of their features can help you.
 * **Hill Dwarf** - You’ll be light on defense, so the extra hit points help.
 * **Variant Human** - Some feats can help this build, so getting one at level 1 can help make a character more viable in the early levels.